Jonathan Fitoussi (b. 1978) is a French composer residing in Paris, represented in France and California.

 As a composer of electronic music, Jonathan Fitoussi (Pan European Recording, Versatile Records , Cezame Music) is engaged in practices of analog and modular synthesis, projects supported by the pioneers of electronic music like Suzanne Ciani and Morton Subotnick.

 His work has been marked by the encounter with Daniel Caux (Shandar Records, France Culture) or Bernard Baschet sound sculptor and inventor.
 He has developed an intense passion for recording and analog studio technology, rare instruments, and each composition is the result of his painstaking craftsmanship.

 He has composed many original tv and radio idents and themes for Canal+, France 5, Radio France.
-More recently Jonathan signed his first cinematic score with Marie-Castille Mention Schaar ‘s film Le Ciel Attendra, and collaborated with Ill Studio for the Opéra de Paris and 3e Scène.
+More recently Jonathan signed his first cinematic score with Marie-Castille Mention Schaar ‘s film Le Ciel Attendra, and collaborated with Ill Studio for The Paris Opera and 3e Scène.

 He is audio restoration engineer at Institut National de l’Audiovisuel – INA and transfer the original analogue source (reel to reel, 78T) to a digital workstation, with the objective to release records, share archives, and reissues long lost tapes (INA GRM, La Monte Young, Terry Riley…).

 Jonathan continues to evolve his sound and approaches each project with a new direction and different process.